Tyrrrz/GitHubActionsTestLogger/Readme.md

 [![Downloads](https://img.shields.io/nuget/dt/GitHubActionsTestLogger.svg)](https://nuget.org/packages/GitHubActionsTestLogger)
 [![Donate](https://img.shields.io/badge/donate-$$$-purple.svg)](https://tyrrrz.me/donate)

-Custom test logger for .NET that writes output in a format that GitHub Actions understands.
-When using this logger, failed tests will show up in annotations as well as in the list of failed checks.
+Custom test logger for `dotnet test` that writes output in a format that GitHub Actions understands.
+When using this logger, failed tests show up in annotations as well as in the list of failed checks.

+The implementation relies on various heuristics to get source information because .NET test runner does not provide it, even though the contract implies it should.

 ## Download